swiftlang/swift-foundation/Proposals/NNNN-locale-region-category.md

 ICU uses `URegionType` to represent the categories, while Unicode uses the term "territory containment (level)".
 We considered introducing `Category` as `Type`, `Containment`, `ContainmentLevel`, or `GroupingLevel`.

-`Type` was not the optimal choice because not only it is a language keyword, but also overloaded. `Containment`, `ContainmentLevel` or `GroupingLevel` would all be good fits for modeling regions as a tree hierarchy, but we never intend to force the hierarchy idea onto `Locale.Region`.
+`Type` was not the optimal choice because not only it is a language keyword, but also overloaded. `Containment`, `ContainmentLevel` or `GroupingLevel` would all be good fits for modeling regions as a tree hierarchy, but we never intend to force the hierarchy idea onto `Locale.Region`, and the "grouping" category is not strictly a containment level either.

 `Category` shares similar meanings to `Type`, with less strict containment notion, and is typically used in API names.